Bougainvillea is a household plant that bears beautiful and radiant flowers.

-It must balance both the amount of water going to the plants and the amount of water that will accumulate without overloading either one.
+It must balance the amount of water going to the plants and the amount that will accumulate without overloading either one.

 Generally speaking, seeds and cuttings can begin their development after being planted in a mixture of rich garden soil and sieved sand.

-In addition to this, coconut fibers should also be mixed with garden soil when applying the cuttings method.
+In addition, coconut fibers should be mixed with garden soil when applying the cuttings method.